AshwinKAshok/POSTiT-reddit-clone-full-stack-project/README.md

-﻿## POSTiT - place for all your thouths (An attempt to make something like reddit)
+﻿## POSTiT - place for all your thoughts (An attempt to make a reddit)

-Link to google doc for project description : `https://docs.google.com/document/d/12HoVG-Rc8hyZycuQuS97m-NgSjF48-zvHx-NjrI3wqw/edit?usp=sharing`

 ## 1. What it is??

 This is an attempt to use my knowledge of frontend and backend to do a full-stack web-development project.
-This project aims to implement many of the features that reddit.
+This project aims to implement many of the features that reddit has.
 It provides the follwing
  features:
- * User registration and authentication.
+ * User registration and authentication (JWT token authentication).
  * To publish posts and letting other users like and comment on the post.
  * create private groups.
  * Create public posts visible to everyone.
  * Create private posts visible only to members of a given group.

+## 2. TECH STACK

+Frontend: React and Redux

+Backend: Java Spring.

+Database: AWS RDS

-## 2. USERS AND ROLE
+## 3. USERS AND ROLE

 There are three types of users: